gravitational/gravity/docs/9.x/cli.md

 ## tsh

 `tsh` allows to remotely connect to any Gravity Cluster using SSH and Kubernetes API.
-It runs on MacOS and Linux.
 You can use `tsh` to remotely login into any node in a Gravity Cluster, even those located behind firewalls.

 Gravity uses Teleport for remotely accessing Clusters.
 See more details in the [Teleport User Manual](https://gravitational.com/teleport/docs/user-manual/).